How to survive in a Rainforest

 What’s the difference between a rainforest and a jungle?

-How much does it rain in the jungle?
+How much does it rain in a rainforest?

 It varies from season to season and depends on where the jungle is, but on average they receive between 80 to 400 inches of rain per year.
-For some comparison the UK doesn’t have the best reputation for nice weather and Scotland and Wales are well known for their rain and fog, but together only produce around 34 inches (0.86 m) of rain a year, anywhere that can rain up to 20 times more than the UK is a place I’d like to avoid.
+For some comparison, the UK doesn’t have the best reputation for nice weather, and Scotland and Wales are well known for their rain and fog, but together only produce around 34 inches (0.86 m) of rain a year, anywhere that can rain up to 10 times more than the UK is a place I’d like to avoid.

 How hot and humid can they get?